 a) Same floors

 The designs are also a bit similar as well.
-It seems to me that those apartments just have different colors, and different window styles.
+It seems to me that those apartments have different colors and different window styles.

 b) Only stairs

 Also, most of the apartments only have stairs.
-2 places that I lived, none of them has elevator.
-I visit some of my friends’ houses and there are only stairs.
+2 places that I lived, and none has an elevator.
+I visit some of my friends’ houses, and there are only stairs.

 10. Health care system

 You can get an assigned doctor when you have a CPR number in Denmark.
 When you change your place, you can choose another doctor.